Rudd-O/usbarmory-debian-imagebuilder/README.md

 USB Armory Debian Jessie image creator
 ======================================

 This script will create an image file containing a fresh, minimal Debian Jessie installation.
-This image can be written directly to a microSD card that then can be inserted in your USB Armory, and the USB Armory booted.
+The built image can be written directly to a microSD card that then can be inserted in your USB Armory, and the USB Armory booted.
 This program can run on a Fedora workstation or server, provided that the `debootstrap` program is installed, as well as a few other utilities (see below).
+An image built by this program is mostly compatible with the instructions presented by the USB Armory wiki.

 See below for usage instructions.